crv-9/hospital-microservices/README.md

   - `GET /invoices`: Retrieve all invoices.
   - `PUT /invoices/{id}/paid`: Mark an invoice as paid.

+### 5. Administration Service (Port: 9000)
+- Provides a central interface for managing patient admissions and tracking invoices.
+It integrates the functionalities of the other microservices, allowing hospital staff to admit patients, view their status through diagnosis and treatment, and manage financial records.
+- **Endpoints**:
+  - `POST /admissions`: Admit a new patient.
+  - `GET /patients`: Retrieve a list of all admitted patients.
+  - `GET /invoices`: View and manage invoices.

+This service could be extended with a graphical user interface (GUI) in the future for easier management.

 ## Topics Covered
 Each web application demonstrates an essential backend concept: